Freddiecoder99/printf/README.md

 0x11.
 C - printf
-This is a team project done by Fredrick and Eric signed by Mureithi Eric
+This is a team project done by Fredrick and Eric.
+QC'd by Eric